 It is common for test results to be entirely normal for people suffering with MdDS.
 Because of this, many patients commonly go undiagnosed or are misdiagnosed.
 Consult your physician to determine which tests are best for you.

-While there is no known cure for MdDS and the cause remains unknown, some success in managing symptoms has been realized with medications and vestibular rehabilitation, a treatment that is universally beneficial has yet to be found.
+While some success in managing symptoms has been realized with medications and vestibular rehabilitation, a treatment that is universally beneficial has yet to be found.

 - Most anticholinergic medications that work for typical forms of motion sickness and dizziness, such as meclizine or scopolamine, are not effective in either treatment or prevention of MdDS.

 - There is evidence that benzodiazepines or SSNI/SSRIs may have beneficial effects in the treatment of MdDS symptoms.